Important information for applicants

 2.1 Emerging talents

-Pro Helvetia defines emerging talents as Swiss developers up to seven years after graduation or within the first seven years after founding a company.
+Pro Helvetia defines emerging talents as Swiss creative practitioners up to seven years after graduation or within the first seven years after founding a company.
 The Arts Council supports emerging talents projects on their path to market entry.
-Supported projects are characterised by originality, formal and design quality, feasibility, a high degree of innovation and potential marketability.

 i.
 Work grants

-Pro Helvetia supports the creation of innovative, sustainable and marketable interactive media products through annual calls for applications.
+Pro Helvetia supports the creation of innovative, sustainable and marketable interactive media products through biannual calls for applications.
 The Arts Council envisages three funding phases from concept to market launch: